aws-samples/aws-iam-identity-center-extensions/README.md

 ## Overview

-`AWS SSO Extensions for Enterprise` simplifies the process to manage user access to AWS accounts with [AWS SSO](https://aws.amazon.com/single-sign-on/) by extending the [AWS SSO API](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html).
+**AWS SSO Extensions for Enterprise** simplifies the process to manage user access to AWS accounts with [AWS SSO](https://aws.amazon.com/single-sign-on/) by extending the [AWS SSO API](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html).

-Instead of separately managing [AWS SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) and entitlement links, you can use this solution to describe permission sets with one API call per set.
-Like with permission sets, you can also define and implement entitlement links at a global level, an organizational unit level or an account tag level.
+Instead of separately managing [AWS SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) and account assignments, you can use this solution to describe permission sets with one API call per set.
+Like with permission sets, you can also define and implement account assignments at a global level, an organizational unit level or an account tag level.
 The solution ensures your defined permissions are rolled out across the entire AWS Organization, and that they are updated as you change your organization.